CaptainFact/captain-fact-overlay-injector/README.md

 It is used by [the browser extension](https://github.com/CaptainFact/captain-fact-extension) and can be integrated on any website freely.

-You can check the live demo here: https://captainfact.surge.sh/
+You can check the [live demo](https://captainfact.surge.sh) with various integrations or the production version used by the French channel Thinkerview on [thinkerview.com](https://thinkerview.com)

 # TODO